suixinsuo/olympus-protocol/docs/B2C/OlympusBasicIndex.md

 An index is an indicator or measure of something, and in finance, it typically refers to a statistical measure of change in a securities market.
 In the case of financial markets, stock and bond market indexes consist of a hypothetical portfolio of securities representing a particular market or a segment of it.
 Olympus Basic Index contains basic interfaces that an index needs.
 The document serves as guideline to add tokenized cryptocurrency financial products to broaden your application’s product offerings.

 ### Basic info
-> The code below shows how to get an basic index' information, including the index' name, symbol, description, category and decimals.
+> The code below shows how to get an basic index's information, including the index's name, symbol, description, category and decimals.

 ```javascript
 const Web3 = require("web3");